 To help you narrow down your choices, this bottom freezer refrigerator review compares two models from LG and GE available at similar price points and sizes.
 Each offers some unique features that would be a big hit in your kitchen!
 We'll help you compare LG vs GE refrigerators in the bottom freezer style so you can save money and choose the features you need.

-Let's start out our bottom freezer refrigerator review with the LG LDCS24223S.
-Right off the bat, it has some great capacity specs: a 24 cubic foot capacity in a 33" width.
-Refrigerators of this cubic footage can easily be 36" wide, so this model is a great pick for households with a lot of people but not a lot of space.
-It's available in stainless steel at $1,599 and in black or white at $1,499.
+Let's start out our bottom freezer refrigerator review with the LG LRDCS2603S.
+Right off the bat, it has some great capacity specs: a 26 cubic feet capacity in a 33" width.
+French door refrigerators with this cubic footage are almost always 36" wide, so this model is a great pick for households with a lot of people but not a lot of space.
+It's available in fingerprint resistant stainless steel at $1,799 MSRP.

 What else does LG have to offer?
 Plenty!
-This model is Energy Star rated with adjustable door bins and spill-proof glass shelves, plus a freezer with two-tier drawers and a factory-installed icemaker.
+This model is Energy Star rated (rated Most Efficient 2020) with LED lighting, adjustable door bins and spill-proof glass shelves, plus a freezer with two-tier drawers and a factory-installed icemaker.
 LG's SmartDiagnosis system allows you to use your smartphone to troubleshoot issues and make service calls easier.
 Many new refrigerators today use sensors to adapt to temperature changes and make sure every area of your refrigerator is perfectly cooled.
 LG's SmartCooling system does just that with the help of the linear compressor.

 On top of all that, you get full coverage on the first year of parts and labor, five years parts and labor on the sealed system and linear compressor, and an additional five years of parts only on the linear compressor.
 This XL-capacity refrigerator is a great pick for large households!

 Next up in our bottom freezer refrigerator reviews is the GE GDE21EMKES.
-Available in GE's new and exclusive Slate finish or stainless steel at $1,749 and black or white at $1,649, this 30" 20.9 cubic foot capacity refrigerator could be the perfect option for a kitchen upgrade.
+Available in GE's new and exclusive Slate finish or stainless steel at $1,998 and black or white at $1,898, this 30" 20.9 cubic feet capacity refrigerator could be the perfect option for a kitchen upgrade.
 Learn more about slate vs stainless steel in our article on the topic!

-Capacity: LG wins with 24 cubic feet packed into a 33" width, but if you need something to fit a 30" width then the GE model is a great pick at 21 cubic feet.
+Capacity: LG wins with 26 cubic feet packed into a 33" width, but if you need something to fit a 30" width then the GE model is a great pick at 21 cubic feet.
 However, pay attention to the depth as well.
-The LG model is 33" deep while the GE model is almost 37" deep, so it will stick out more from your counters, which are typically 24" deep.
+The LG model is 29" deep while the GE model is almost 37" deep, so it will stick out more from counters, which are typically 24" deep.

 Design: They are both pretty decently featured models with solid refrigerator organization options.
 LG offers a full-width deli drawer while the GE model is a half-width drawer tucked under a shelf.
 Both have humidity controlled crispers and plenty of door storage.
 GE wins in terms of colors and styling since it comes in slate as well as stainless steel, black, or white.